isPique/Rubber-Ducky-Bad-USB/README.md

 # Read before you start

+* The objective of this repository is to serve as an example, it has educational purposes, and in no case does it pretend to be perfect or fully functional.

 * This script (script.vbs) is for running a **regular USB** like **Rubber Ducky** with **USB-AutoRun**, not a real Rubber Ducky USB and is designed to collect **various system information** and **Wi-Fi Passwords** by running a script (root.ps1) on a **removable USB drive**.

 * The `-ExecutionPolicy Bypass` option allows the script to run bypassing the default execution policies.
 This gives the user more control when running the PowerShell script, potentially bypassing advanced security measures.